|

 Understanding and Coping with Infertility.
 Janet Jaffe, Martha

-and compassion, Drs.
-Janet Jaffe, Martha Diamond, and David Diamond
+With insight and compassion, Drs.
+Janet Jaffe, Martha Diamond, and

-— specialists in the field of Reproductive Psychology who have each
+David Diamond — specialists in the field of Reproductive Psychology

-experienced their own struggle with infertility — give couples the
+who have each experienced their own struggle with infertility —

 - Reduce their sense of helplessness